gregretkowski/HOTOP/README.md

 * Ensure LED's are angled away from the hand (30deg?)
 * that the LED's used have a wide beam.
 * Make the three LED's further from each other.

+The HW specification is 'free and open' and anyone is welcome to make and sell kits or completed hardware.
+The author may be one of your first customers.

 # Developing